Philosophy of Science

 I’m an amateur latte artist and coffee snob.

-Possibly as a result of a mid-life crisis, I’m now into running marathons.
+Possibly as a result of a mid-life crisis, I’m now into running (half…)marathons.